With so many different trailers on the roads today, it can be difficult to discern what each is used for and which is best for your freight.

 Also known as lowboy, low bed or float trailers, the double drop trailer is far closer to the ground than any other trailer type.
 Their proximity to the ground is thanks to two drops that occur behind the gooseneck and before the back wheels respectively.
 As such, double drop trailers can carry massive pieces of machinery.

 The maximum legal height of any freight carried by a double drop trailer is 11 feet, 6 inches before being considered over-dimensional.
 This advanced height capacity makes them the perfect solution for any company hauling large equipment.
-Examples of these include large industrial and farm equipment that need to be moved to/from a job site.
+Examples of these include large industrial and farm equipment that needs to be moved to/from a job site.

 Hot Shot Trailers